 Thank you for remembering and reaching out to veterans and their families in your community.
 May God bless you for sharing His love and helping to care for His people!

-Rev. Michael Moreno is a Lutheran Family Service counselor serving the Norfolk, NE area.
-He is also a Navy Reserve Chaplain.
+Rev. Michael Moreno is a Lutheran Family Service Counselor and a Navy Reserve Chaplain.
 Appointments or consultations may be made by calling 712.276.9000 or reaching out via our contact us form.
-Not from the Norfolk, NE area?
-Visit our mental health counseling page to see if there is an office near you.